RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Developer Manual/API Concepts/API Concepts.md

 Sites are predicated on needing Office365 infrastructure and are scoped to a particular Microsoft Azure Tenant.
 This allows for a business to own multiple sites for various business purposes.

-The Rapid Platform is architecturally structured as follows
+Rapid Platform is architecturally structured as follows

 There are multiple database mapping 1:1 with user Sites.